Skip to content Skip to navigation menu

 Step 19

-Put the third screw into the top hole of the top hinge.
+Put the third screw into the top hole of the top door hinge.
 Once these three screws are in place, check that the door opens and closes without catching.

 19.How-To-Hang-An-Internal-Door.jpeg